 Cadillac is surely going in a smoother, softer direction with the design of the 2014 XTS; yet this remains one of the most distinct comfort-oriented luxury sedans on the market.

-On the outside, you won't find nearly as much evidence of the bold-and-brash Art & Science design theme, which has appeared throughout the Cadillac lineup over the past several years.
+On the outside, you won't find nearly as much evidence of the bold-and-brash Cadillac design language that they've applied across the lineup.
 Instead, the XTS's profile is smoothed-over, in coordination with the idea that this model is going after shoppers that are perhaps more interested in comfort and technology than outright performance (that would be the ATS and CTS sport sedans).

 The Art & Science themes that we've been seeing in Cadillac models for years continue here, but there's a swoopier look and softer details overall.
-The XTS’s instrument panel and interior trims look like those of no other GM vehicle (they closely follow the look of the XTS Platinum Concept first shown at the 2010 Detroit auto show).
+The XTS sports interior touches we haven't seen on a GM vehicle; it closely follows the XTS Platinum Concept that we first saw at the 2010 Detroit auto show.
 And overall, we're very impressed by the combination of beveled, metallic trim pieces, fitting tightly against smooth contouring—a feat of fit and finish, really.